Note on the definitions of branching ratios of overlapping resonances: Conventional branching ratios

-where the nonresonant ``background" is represented by a polynomial.
+where the nonresonant ``background" is represented by a polynomial $P_{ab}(s)$.
 The formula (\ref{rel}) is still used to calculate branching ratios.
-However, all quantities get an additional index $R$ referring to the resonance $R$. $M_{b,R}$ is the bare mass of the resonance $R$.
+However, all quantities get an additional index $\alpha$ referring to the resonance $\alpha$. $M_{\alpha}$ and $g^{\alpha}_{a,b}$ are the bare mass and bare couplings of the resonance $\alpha$, respectively.
+Exchanges in the $t$-channel are represented by the exchange of Reggeons \cite{Denisenko:2016ugz}.